 The Baldwin County Board of Education will take the following actions to conduct, with the meaningful involvement of parents and family members, an annual evaluation of the content and effectiveness of this parent and family engagement policy in improving the academic quality of its Title I, Part A schools.
-In May of each year, the schools will be provided with an evaluation to send to all academic quality of its Title I, Part A schools.
 In May of each year, the schools will be provided with an evaluation to send to all parents.
+The focus of the May survey will be on evaluating the current school year's Title I-A program, including the parent and family engagement and family a chool with a content and family a survey will be on evaluating the current school year's Title I-A program, including the parent and family a content will be used to also for the upper family a content and family a survey will be a sur parents.
 The focus of the May survey will be on evaluating the current school year's Title I-A program, including the parent and family engagement program, to determine its effectiveness.
-The results will be used to plan for the upcoming school year's Title I-A program and family engagement activities.
+The results will be used to plan for the upcoming school year's Title I- A program and family engagement activities.
 The evaluation will include identifying barriers to greater participation by parents in activities (with particular attention to parents who are economically disadvantaged, are disabled, have limited English proficiency, have limited literacy, or are of any racial or ethnic minority background).
 The evaluation will also include identifying the needs of parents and family members to assist with the learning of their children, including engaging with school personnel and teachers and strategies to support successful school and family interactions.
 The Baldwin County Board of Education will, furthermore, use the findings of the evaluation about its parent and family engagement policy to design evidence-based strategies for more effective parental involvement, and to revise, if necessary, its parent and family engagement policies.